tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 9. Everyone Do: Persisting Real-Time Data (15 min)

 In this activity, students will learn how to persist their real-time data to a database.
-Students will code along with the instructor to update the trading framework to persist data with a sqlite database.
+Students will code along with the instructor to update the trading framework to persist data with a SQLite database.

 The purpose of this activity is to showcase the value in persisting data as doing so allows an application to pick up where it left off should a failure occur.